-All can still enjoy a live experience of Princeton Seminary's annual Carols of Many Nations service via a YouTube livestream.
-The time-honored Christmas tradition will feature the Chapel Choir; Michael Gittens, accompanist; as well as alumni from various locations around the world who will read special selections.
+All can still enjoy Princeton Seminary’s annual Carols of Many Nations service via a YouTube livestream.
+The time-honored Christmas tradition will feature the Chapel Choir, directed by Martin Tel and accompanied by Michael Gittens, as well as alumni from various locations around the world who will read the scripture lessons.

-Princeton Seminary PhD candidate Noah Buchholz will offer a lesson in American Sign Language.
+Princeton Seminary PhD student Noah Buchholz will offer a lesson in American Sign Language.

 "Although we will not gather in the traditional sense, incorporating our international alumni this year is a special treat that will allow us to lean into the global aspect of 'many nations',” says Martin Tel, C.F.
 Seabrook Director of Music and Chapel Choir conductor.